-All transactions entered into with related parties as defined under the Companies Act, 2013 and provisions of the Listing Agreement during the year were on an arm's length price basis and in the ordinary course of business.
+All transactions entered into with related parties as defined under the Companies Act, 2013 and provisions of the Listing Regulations during the year were on an arm's length price basis and in the ordinary course of business.
 These have been placed and approved by the Audit Committee.
-The Board of Directors have approved and adopted a policy on Related Party Transactions and the same has been uploaded on the website of the Company and can be accessed at: www.visasteel. com.
-Further, all the materially significant related party transactions are displayed in Note no. 48 of the Audited Financial Statement for the financial year ended 31 March 2021.
+The Board of Directors have approved and adopted a Related Party Transactions Policy, Policy for determining Materials Subsidiaries and Policy on Materiality of Related Party Transactions and the same has been uploaded on the website of the Company and can be accessed at: www.visasteel.com.
+Further, all the materially significant related party transactions are displayed in Note no. 44 of the Audited Financial Statement for the financial year ended 31 March 2022.